 Cake yarn isn’t hard to come by these days, and the good news is that this pattern can be made with any cake yarn you want.
 The blocks of color changes (along with alternating colorways every few rows) gives this blanket a genuine “scrapghan” look without all those ends to weave in.
 Just pick a variety of different colorways that complement each other (or not!), start crocheting and see what happens!
 Part of the fun is not knowing exactly how the finished blanket will look in the end.
 Of course if you aren’t in the mood for a surprise, this blanket would look lovely in a solid color or with planned striping.

-6.0mm crochet hook - I love Clover Amour or check out these adorable custom polymer clay hooks!
+- 6.0mm crochet hook - I love Clover Amour

 Abbreviations (written in U.S. terms):